DanielJDupont/react-animejs-wrapper/readme.md

 Allows the use of Anime.js with React JSX elements to quickly and easily use powerful animations.

+Intended to be used with Next.js and with TypeScript but it should work with React and JavaScript as is.

 This package was also created to meet the needs of Interview Py.
 It is a comprehensive interview prepration resource that prepares software developers and engineers for coding interviews using Python.

 ### Installation